AlexandrouBros/Makbot/README.md

 ## Known Issues

-* Bot still sends message with pause/resume/stopping even if not playing; however, not an issue when bot is not in voice channel.

 * There appears to sometimes be slight lag in audio stream, not sure why this happening.
 It is a rare occurrence.

 * Volume can fluctuate a lot depending on audio source, perhaps could be set to a value in code.

-* If songs requested while downloading other song, plays preferencially